evolentDelight/Task-Tracker-CLI/README.md

 ## Download NodeJS

-For this to work, you must have NodeJS.
+For this to work, you must have NodeJS installed.
-First, download NodeJS from their website.
+First, download NodeJS from their website and install it

 ## Download the Main Application Files and Link the Application